rhysd/NyaoVim/README.md

 ![NyaoVim](resources/title-bar.png)
 ===================================

 This is a [Neovim](https://neovim.io/) frontend built on [Electron](http://electron.atom.io/).
-Neovim editor is [composed as WebComponent](https://github.com/rhysd/neovim-component) and users can extend UI by reusable WebComponents, HTML, CSS and JavaScript.
+Neovim editor is [composed as Web Component](https://github.com/rhysd/neovim-component) and users can extend UI by reusable Web Components, HTML, CSS and JavaScript.

 **This repository is being heavily developed.
 Everything is unstable.**